Best Guide to Whale Watching in Iceland

 The aim of the CoC is as follows:

-- Minimising impact on cetacean for the future and the sustainability of whale watching operation in Iceland.
+• Minimising impact on cetacean for the future and the sustainability of whale watching operation in Iceland.

-- Ensuring the best possible encounter, both for animal welfare and passenger enjoyment.
+• Ensuring the best possible encounter, both for animal welfare and passenger enjoyment.

-- Increasing development, understanding and awareness of appropriate practices when watching cetaceans.
+• Increasing development, understanding and awareness of appropriate practices when watching cetaceans.

 Another very important thing to check is that the tour operator should have the required licenses and registration for operating on the water among the whales.
 If they don’t provide you with these details, then look for another operator.

-Can you swim with whales and dolphins in Iceland?
+Is it possible to snorkel with whales and dolphins in Iceland?

 Best photography & video tips for whale watching